 I'm passionate about real food which is delicious and nutrient dense; using seasonal and quality ingredients and helping people to enjoy incredible food and flavours everyday.
 Wherever possible, I use locally sourced, organic or free-range produce.
 I create recipes for all dietary requirements including dairy, gluten and wheat-free options and am highly experienced in preparing inspiring vegetarian & vegan dishes.

 Balanced yet innovative

 The majority of meals which mostly people commonly eat from high street restaurants and supermarkets do not fulfil recommended daily allowances of vitamins, minerals and micronutrients.
-Many 'healthy' take away meals also do not balance your macronutrient requirements with your lifestyle – this means that you will be lacking in the protein, good fats or slow-release carbohydrates which your diet needs to cater for a busy lifestyle.
+Many 'healthy' take away meals also do not balance your macronutrient or micronutrient requirements with your lifestyle – this means that you will be lacking in the protein, good fats, slow-release carbohydrates and vitamins and minerals which your diet needs to cater for a busy lifestyle.

 I take pride in preparing recipes and food that is tailored to your needs exactly, yet tastes delicious.
 I believe that healthy food should never taste like 'diet' food, yet should be full of flavour.
 I use spices, herbs, and high quality food to satisfy taste buds and nourish your body and mind from the inside out.